 Campbell Island is hilly, with seven peaks over 300 metres, of which the highest is Mt Honey (558 m).
 Because of its southerly latitude, the island supports no native trees and is largely covered in shrubland, herbfields and tussock grassland.
 It is a major breeding ground for albatrosses.

 During the 20th century Campbell Island was the most populated subantarctic island.
-From 1895 to 1931 it was farmed, during the Second World War it hosted a coast-watch station, and from 1945 to 1994 a meteorological station was based there.
+From 1895 to 1931 it was farmed, during the Second World War it hosted a coast-watching station, and from 1945 to 1994 a meteorological station was based there.
 Human settlement and sheep severely damaged the flora, but the eradication of sheep, cats and rats has led to a revival.
-In the 2000s it was uninhabited.
+In the 2000s Campbell Island was uninhabited.

 The closest subantarctic islands to New Zealand, about 100 km south of Stewart Island, the Snares consist of two groups: